Image Serving supports Scalable Vector Graphics (SVG) files as source data. Conformance with SVG 1.1 is required.

 http://, or a relative url, starting with

 /is/image.
-If a full HTTP path is specified, the domain name will be removed from the path to convert to the relative format.
+If a full HTTP path is specified, the domain name is removed from the path to convert to the relative format.
 Using a full HTTP path may be of advantage, as it allows the file to be previewed with a third-party SVG renderer.

 Support for rendering images in this release of Image Serving is limited.
 Referencing images from within SVG should be used only in situations where traditional Image Serving layering and templating mechanisms are insufficient to achieve the desired result.
 Under no circumstances should SVG be used to generate multi-image composites.

 Images embedded in SVG are not resized automatically at this time.
 Make sure that all image hrefs include the necessary Image Serving commands to set the desired image size (e.g.

 wid=).
 If the image size is not set explicitly,

 attribute::DefaultPix is applied.

 All color values embedded in SVG files and passed to SVG templates via substitution variables are assumed to exist in the

 sRgb color space.